sulwantabbakh/sample-node-app-ih.solution/AZURE_CONTAINER_APPS_SETUP.md

 - **Build and Test**: Runs tests and SonarQube analysis
 - **Docker Build**: Builds and pushes Docker images to Docker Hub
-- **Deploy**: Deploys the containerized app to Azure Container Apps
+- **Deploy**: Updates existing Container Apps with new image
 - **Health Check**: Verifies the deployment is successful

+**Note**: This workflow assumes that the Container Apps Environment and Container App have already been created.
+It will only update existing resources, not create new ones.

 ## Required GitHub Secrets